Skip to main content

 3. Negotiate Agreements: Establish clear contracts and service level agreements.
 Define roles and responsibilities.

 4. Onboarding Process: Integrate new vendors smoothly.
-Provide necessary information and tools.
-This includes access to a partner portal.
+Provide necessary information and tools, including access to a partner portal.

 5. Relationship Management: Assign dedicated relationship managers.
 Conduct regular check-ins.